 Elizabeth leads BABEC’s curriculum projects and coordinates with teachers to help them bring hands-on labs to their classrooms.
 She joined BABEC in July 2019 and loves creating engaging, phenomenon-driven lessons that empower students through biotechnology.

 Before joining BABEC, Elizabeth taught biology and biotechnology at San Mateo High School.
 Before teaching, she worked as a professional research assistant in a lab studying a gene associated with Parkinson’s disease.
-When she is not working at BABEC, Elizabeth enjoys her time by doing modern dance, traveling, reading and hiking.
+When she is not working at BABEC, Elizabeth enjoys her time by dancing, traveling, reading and hiking.

 Elizabeth received her BA in Molecular, Cellular, and Developmental Biology from University of Colorado at Boulder and her Master’s degree in Education from Stanford University.

-He is a devoted fan of reading, running, tennis, the Giants and 49ers, but spends most of his free time chasing around his two kids.
+He is a devoted fan of reading, running, tennis, the Giants and 49ers, and spends much of his free time driving his kids to practices across town.